andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 Left foot on the Six

-Dick in the spotlight
+Birthday suit in the spotlight

-1-2-3-4

-<h4 class="article-subheader">Are you going to the talkback?</h4>

-"The what now?"

-"The talkback"

-"Y'all have terms like *adagio* and *pli&eacute;* but the forum where the choreographer discusses their art and creative process is called a talkback?"

-*annoyed glares*

-"Yes I'm going to the talkback"

-I'm just saying that even football coaches have *postgame press conferences*.
-I doubt half the coaches in the NFL could spell "conferences."
-A quarter probably can't spell "press."

-<h4 class="article-subheader">It's Like A Drug</h4>
-The performance

-I exist in the dielectic state of craving praise while simultaneously being wholly unable to accept it.

 <h4 class="article-subheader">Well, Here Goes Nothin'</h4>
 The hours leading up to the first performance are filled with much milling about and nonsensical banter.
-Our heroic stage manager, Gabby, has the unenviable job
+Our heroic stage manager, Gabby, has the unenviable job of appeasing contingents from the Nasher, the ADF, and the security detail, all while wrangling a group of nervy performers.

+15 minutes before showtime Gabby leads us from the green room backstage.
+We chat idly, review notes, stretch out, waiting anxiously just to get the show on the road.
+6:30 comes and goes.

+"These things never start on time, I'm sure there are still people shuffling in"

+A few minutes later Gabby comes backstage and calmly tells us we'll be starting in 5.

+*I go out walkin' after midnight...*

 <h4 class="article-subheader">Focus</h4>
+On my first pass my biggest point of concentration is to keep my gaze above the heads of the audience, staring off into that deep blue lake.
-For the performance the audience is seated on the floor on three sides surrounding the stage.
+The audience is seated on folding chairs surrounding the stage on three sides.
 One of my biggest points of concentration is to keep my gaze above the heads of the audience, staring off into that deep blue lake.
 I do this because it's what Mark told us to do, but mostly because I know if I make eye contact with a friend I'll immediately crack up.